systemd/mkosi/mkosi.md

 `--directory=`, `-C`

 : Takes a path to a directory. `mkosi` switches to this directory before doing anything.
-Note that the various `mkosi.*` files are searched for only after changing to this directory, hence using this option is an effective way to build a project located in a specific directory.
+Note that the various configuration files are searched for in this directory, hence using this option is an effective way to build a project located in a specific directory.

 `--debug=`